bryxli/github-secret-manager/CONTRIBUTING.md

 ## 📋 Creating an Issue

-If you've found a bug or have a feature request, please [open an issue](https://github.com/bryxli/github-secret-manager/issues/new/choose) using one of our templates.
+If you've found a bug or have a feature request, please [open an issue](https://github.com/bryxli/github-secret-manager/issues/new/choose) using one of the templates.

 ## 🔧 Opening a Pull Request